News from the Trust

 Matt Carmichael

 Matt Carmichael was signed by Colin Murphy in August 1989.
-At the time he was planning to join the Met Police after having previously served in the British Army but Lincoln offered him a professional contract and his career changed track.
+At the time he was planning to join the Met Police after having previously served in the British Army, but Colin offered him a professional contract and his career changed track.
 He was initially used as a striker and scored on his debut against Scunthorpe United but later converted to centre back.
 He was voted the supporters player of the season in 1991-92 and made over 150 first team appearances before moving on to Scunthorpe in July 1993.
 Matt later played for Preston, Mansfield, Doncaster and Darlington.
-Matt is the Former Players Association vice-chairman.
+Matt is vice chairman of the Former Players Association.

 Debut vs Scunthorpe, home 19 August 1989